How to Electronically Sign a Word Document: The Complete Guide

 Most documents are digital in today’s computer age, so there’s no good reason to keep using ink-based signatures.
 In fact, businesses that use e-signatures reduce their document handling costs by 85%.
-And since over a million companies worldwide use Microsoft Office, there’s no better time than now to show you how to electronically sign a Word document.
+And since over a million companies worldwide use Microsoft Office, there’s no better time than now to show you how to sign a Word document.
 But before we jump into the step-by-step procedure, let’s cover some basics.

 What is an electronic signature?

 Just like a physical signature, an electronic signature serves as a stamp of authentication.
 It confirms that the signer agrees to the terms of a contract or any other legally binding document.
 That said, there are still doubts about the safety of digital signatures, which leads us to the next point.

 Making an electronic signature safe and valid isn’t as easy as taking a photo of or scanning your physical signature.
 In all the countries where digital signatures are legally binding, their status depends on:

 1. Who signed the document, or, in other words, proving the identity of the signer.
 Depending on the legislation, there are several verification methods, including email, SMS, or electronic IDs.

 2. The content of the document and the intent of the parties.
 This means, for example, that any changes to a contract before it’s signed are considered to be a new contract proposal.
 In the case of multiple signatories, the document isn’t valid until all parties sign it.

 3. The integrity of the document after signing, meaning it can’t be changed after all the parties have put their signatures on it.
 In practical terms, this means your document becomes invalid even if you change a single comma.

 That said, regulations surrounding electronic signatures aren’t unified worldwide.
 So, to make sure your digital signature is admissible, take time to check your country’s requirements.